 Wildlife/Trail cameras are automatically triggered by a motion detector.
-It is activated by movement and warmth – for example, when an animal is in the sensor area of the camera.
-The intensity can usually be determined.
-A wildlife camera should not be set too sensitive, otherwise, the memory card may be full the next morning because every branch movement in the wind has triggered a recording.
+It is activated by movement and warmth – for example, when an animal is in the sensor area of

 The duration of a video recording, its quality (with Full HD resolution is the end) and the number of pixels with which evidence photos are taken can also be adjusted.
 Extras are slow-motion recordings or a series of pictures.
 The date and time can be integrated into photos and films.